-So it’s hardly surprising that rewards credit cards are one of the most popular type of credit cards in Singapore.
-We’re here to tell you which rewards cards are the most legit.
+It’s hardly surprising that rewards credit cards are one of the most popular type of credit cards in Singapore.
+After all, we do <3 collecting points and redeeming them.

 |Credit card||Bonus rewards||Notes|